knasonov/cities/README.md

 # Cities Map

-This project displays Russian cities from `city.csv` on an interactive map.
+This project displays cities from `city.csv` on an interactive map.

 ## Usage